 Photos from our trip to Dublin, Ireland

-We’ve just returned from an epic road trip around Ireland and Northern Ireland and have many photos and stories to share over the coming weeks.
-Our trip began and ended in Dublin, the capital and largest city of Ireland, so we thought that sharing a few photos from our time in Dublin would be a great place to start!
+We’ve returned from an epic road trip in Ireland and Northern Ireland and have many photos and stories to share over the coming weeks.
+Our trip began and ended in Dublin, the capital and largest city of Ireland, so we thought that sharing a few photos from our time in Dublin would be a great place to start.

 Fortunately, kids are allowed in the pubs in Ireland, so we reset their sleep schedules so that bedtime was around 9:30 PM and wake up time was around 8:30 AM.
 This allowed us to consume an appropriate amount of Guinness each evening while also giving us a reasonable wake up time.

 If you’re planning to visit Dublin, here’s a link to find the best Dublin hotel deals.